 In 1910, La Guardia graduated from New York University Law School, was admitted to the bar, and began practicing law in New York City.
 In the following years, he was made deputy attorney general of New York and then elected to the US House of Representatives.
-In that role, La Guardia became known as of Representatives.
 In that role, La Guardia became known as a vocal supporter of progressive causes.
-However, he was commissioned into the US Army Air Service later that year.
-Serving in World War I, La Guardia rose to the rank of major and commanded a bomber unit on the Italian-Austrian front of immigrant factory workers.
-In 1921, La Guardia ran for mayor, but lost the Republican primary.
-So the next year, he decided to return to Congress.
-La Guardia ran for and won a seat in the House, which he held until 1933.
-La Guardia pushed against immigration quotas and helped create the Norris-La Guardia Act, which evaded Supreme Court limitations on labor unions.
+However, his term was short, as he was commissioned into the US Army Air Service later that year.
+Serving in World War I, La Guardia rose to the rank of major and commanded a bomber unit on the Italian-Austrian front.

+After the war, La Guardia resigned his seat and ran for president of the New York City Board of Aldermen.
+He easily won that election and spent much of his time fighting for the rights of immigrant factory workers.
+In 1922, La Guardia decided to return to Congress.
+He ran for and won a seat in the House, which he held until 1933.
+La Guardia pushed against immigration quotas and helped create the Norris-La Guardia Act, which evaded Supreme Court restraints on labor unions.
 He also pushed for progressive income taxes, increased government participation in Wall Street, and national employment insurance.
-La Guardia ran for Mayor again in 1929, but lost by a landslide.